Information for 2026 applicants

 (c) Will I travel to Tokyo if selected?

 It is expected that all members of Team Australia will travel together to Tokyo to participate in the competition.
-The next competition is scheduled for 15-16 November 2025.
-Participating students in receipt of New Colombo Plan travel/accommodation funding must be in Tokyo from approximately 3-17 November.
-This period includes extensive on-site preparation and educational/professional enrichment activities.
+The next competition is scheduled for 14-15 November 2026.
+Participating students will be required to be in Tokyo not later than 8 November for a week of extensive on-site preparation and educational/professional enrichment activities.

 (d) When will I be notified of application results?